rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 !!!
 Note

     The `mount` command alone displays all mounted file systems.
-If the mount parameter is `-o defaults`, it means that it is equivalent to `-o rw,suid,dev,exec,auto,nouser,async` and these parameters are independent of the file system.
+If the mount parameter is `-o defaults`, it is equivalent to `-o rw,suid,dev,exec,auto,nouser,async` and these parameters are independent of the file system.
 If you need to browse special mount options related to the file system, please read the "Mount options FS-TYPE" section in `man 8 mount` (FS-TYPE is replaced with the corresponding file system, such as ntfs, vfat, ufs, etc.)

 #### `umount` command